wparam/proinvestor/README.md

-# Asset Manager
+# Pro Investor

-## A asset management tool for analyze stock
+## A helpful tool for analyze stock